 Also some property owners in financial difficulty are only avoiding repossession because the record low level of interest rates has dramatically reduced the burden of making their monthly mortgage epayments.

 Experts warn that if the apparent revival of prices encourages more people to try to sell their homes, or interest rates rise, then the balance of supply and demand could tilt, leading to a renewed downturn in prices.

-‘There is a stark shortage of property on the market and this, above all, is driving the rebound we are seeing,’ said David Smith of property consultancy Carter Jonas.
+‘There is a stark shortage of residential property on the market and this, above all, is driving the rebound we are seeing,’ said David Smith of property consultancy Carter Jonas.